 Although aluminium hazes are now almost unknown, it is wise to be vigilant and ensure that no equipment fabricated from, or containing, aluminium components, comes into contact with wine.
 The use of aluminium components in the building industry can lead to the mistaken belief that the metal is inert under all conditions.
 Any uncoated aluminium surface in contact with wine will corrode and cause contamination.
 In cases of severe contamination, instability in the form of a white haze will result.
 Very low levels of contamination by aluminium metal have been known to cause problems of reduced sulfur off-odours in the affected wine with no perceptible haze instability (Rankine 1989).

-Lead has never been at a concentration in wine to give rise to an instability problem.
+Lead has never been seen at a concentration in wine high enough to give rise to an instability problem.
 In the recent past, there have been regulatory issues with regard to the levels of lead in wine and its affect on human health.
-Fortunately, these concerns have been largely put to rest through the discontinued use of tin lead capsules for bottle packaging.
-The primary source of lead in wine in Australia appears to be from the winemaking process rather than viticultural sources, and are discussed in Stockley et al. 2003.
+Fortunately, these concerns have been largely put to rest through the discontinued use of tin lead capsules on bottles.
+The primary sources of lead in wine in Australia appear to be from the winemaking process rather than viticultural sources, and these are discussed in Stockley et al. 2003.